 To look at them, you’d think the costumes as simple as the contract killer’s name; all-black, classically cut.
 But, Mosca tells us, there is more going on with Wick’s three-piece suits than meets even the character’s sharply-trained assassin eye.

 “My costume design process is based on collaboration with others,” says Mosca, “so I worked very closely with the director of the John Wick films, Chad Stahelski, and Keanu himself, who always trusts my senses of colour and proportion.

-“I think that, as I had to create suits just for Keanu, that I obsessed more on the tailoring than many specific labels and designers would when creating a line — it had to fit to perfection!”
+“As I had to create suits just for Keanu,” the designer adds, “I obsessed more on the tailoring than many specific labels and designers would when creating a line — it had to fit to perfection!”

-“In terms of accessorising,” Mosca says, “I wanted to keep the outfits clean and simple.
-That way, the little touch of a cufflink or tie bar would really pop.
-For example, the ‘Rome’ suit was all-black, but the cufflink a vivid red – an almost invisible, but incredibly powerful, detail.
+“I wanted to keep the outfits clean and simple,” Mosca says, “That way, the little touch of a cufflink or tie bar would really pop.
+For example, in the second film, Keanu’s cufflinks were a vivid red — almost invisible, but an incredibly powerful detail.

 “Of course, to finish it off, I also chose a Carl F Butcherer watch — the Manero AutoDate — as they are simply beautiful timepieces.
 They are incredibly elegant and clean at the same time — exactly my aim with John Wick’s suit.”

 Want to get your own all-black, John Wick suit?
 Head down to one of the 10 best tailors in London…